 Superheroes Emerge During Recession

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Global wealth indicators may have plummeted to record lows this year, but the "real-life superhero" movement is on the upswing.
+Opinions expressed by Entrepreneur contributors are their own.Global wealth indicators may have plummeted to record lows this year, but the "real-life superhero" movement is on the upswing.
 According to a CNN piece earlier this month, the number of people who are taking on superhero identities (and donning outfits to match) has risen more than 25 percent since last summer.
 People disillusioned by a downtrodden economy, the article suggests, are finding renewed purpose by assuming superhuman alter egos as they "perform community service, help the homeless and even fight crime."

 That may seem odd, but the link between superheroes and periods of economic uncertainty is hardly new.
 Many of the most famous--Superman and Batman chief among them--debuted as comic book stars around the time of the Great Depression and WWII.